7-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 Your tour starts and finishes in Edinburgh, Scotland.

-For an extra charge of £425 per person, we can arrange first-class return rail tickets between London and Edinburgh.
+For an extra charge of £199 per person, we can arrange first-class return rail tickets between London and Edinburgh, at a time to suit each individual traveller.
+The price includes onboard meals with drinks, served at your seat.

 The activity level is rated as LEISURELY to MODERATE, requiring an average level of fitness (view our activity level definitions).
 The tour will involve walking in generally easy terrain, but will require good walking boots (please note, some paths may be uneven and loose underfoot).
 Walks are 1.5 to 5km (1-3 miles) long.
 This tour also involves boarding a passenger boat to reach Loch Coruisk, from a ramped pier.